Nonexistence of generalized bent functions and the quadratic norm form equations: Preliminaries

-Our methods for proving nonexistence results of GBFs involve algebraic number theory, such as cyclotomic fields and their subfields, ideals, class groups, Galois actions, and so on.
+Our methods for proving the nonexistence of GBFs with certain type involve algebraic number theory, such as cyclotomic fields and their subfields, ideals, class groups and Galois actions.
 The standard references are \cite{janusz} and \cite{Washington}.
-Below we briefly introduce the background knowledge.
+Below we briefly introduce some basic results.

-For a number field $F$, denote by $\fo_F$ the ring of integers of $F$.
-The latter ring is a Dedekind domain and we often consider the \emph{fractional ideals} in $F$, which are $\fo_F$ modules of the form $\fa/\alpha$, where $\fa\subseteq \fo_F$ is an integral ideal and $\alpha\in\fo_F$ is a nonzero element.
-Denote by $I_F$ the set of nonzero fractional ideals of $F$, which is a free abelian group generated by all prime ideals under multiplication.
-By a principal fractional ideal we mean a fractional ideal of the form $\alpha\fo_F$ where $\alpha\in F$.
-Clearly, the set of all nonzero principal fractional ideals, denoted by $P_F$, is a subgroup of $I_F$, and the quotient $I_F/P_F$, denoted by $Cl(F)$, is called the \emph{class group} of $F$.
+Assume $F$ is a number field.
+Denote by $\fo_F$ the ring of integers in $F$.
+It is a Dedekind domain.
+One can consider the \emph{fractional ideals} in $F$.
+A fractional ideal is an $\fo_F$-module $\fa$ contained in $F$ such that there exists an element $\alpha \in \fo_F$ for which $\alpha \fa \subseteq \fo_F$.
+Denote by $I_F$ the set of nonzero fractional ideals of $F$, which is a free abelian group generated by the prime ideals under multiplication.
+A principal fractional ideal means a fractional ideal of the form $\beta\fo_F$ where $\beta\in F$.
+The set of all nonzero principal fractional ideals, denoted by $P_F$, is a subgroup of $I_F$, and the quotient $I_F/P_F$, denoted by $Cl(F)$, is called the \emph{class group} of $F$.
 Class groups play an important role in classical algebraic number theory.
-One of the nontrivial facts is that $Cl(F)$ is a finite abelian group for all $F$, and by $h(F)$ we denote the cardinality of $Cl(F)$, called the \emph{class number} of $F$.
-We also need the basic knowledge of the decompositions of prime ideals in extension fields and the decomposition fields.
-We refer the reader to \cite[Section I.6, Section III.7]{janusz}.
+One of the nontrivial facts is that $Cl(F)$ is a finite abelian group for all $F$.
+Denote by $h(F)$ the cardinality of $Cl(F)$, which is called the \emph{class number} of $F$.

+We also need some basis results on the decompositions of prime ideals in extension fields and the decomposition fields.
+We only consider the unramified prime ideals in a cyclotomic extension.
+For general cases, we refer the readers to \cite[Section I.6, Section III.7]{janusz}.
+Let $m$ be an positive integer with $m \not\equiv 2 \pmod 4$ and $K = \QQ(\zeta_m)$ be a cyclotomic field.
+Then $K$ has degree $r = \varphi(m)$ over $\QQ$, where $\varphi$ denotes the Euler's totient function.
+One has $\fo_K = \ZZ[\zeta_m]$.
+For a prime $q\nmid m$, the ideal $q\fo_K$ will split into $g$ distinct prime ideals, namely \eqn{ q\fo_K = \prod_{i=1}^g \Q_i. } Since $K/\QQ$ is a Galois extension, the extension degree $[\fo_K/\Q_i: \ZZ/q\ZZ] = \ord_m(q)$ is the same for each $i$, usually denoted by $f$, called \emph{relative degree} of $q$.
+One has $r = fg$.
+Since $\Gal(K/\QQ)$ is cyclic, there is a unique subfield $D\subseteq K$ having degree $g$ over $\QQ$ called the \emph{decomposition field} of $q$, such that \eqn{ q\fo_D = \prod_{i=1}^g \q_i, } where $\q_i\fo_K = \Q_i$ and $\q_i$ is a prime ideal in $D$ having relative degree $1$ over $\QQ$.